Ransomware Prevention, Simplified

-Government agencies will continue to be the targets of attacks as well.
-When a hacker is able to shut down even a small branch of a government—whether it is local or national—it affects the lives of a wide swath of people, which makes it particularly tempting to pay the ransom and get back up and running.
+Although the U.S. Department of Justice (DOJ) acts against attackers, government agencies will still continue to be the targets of attacks.
+When a hacker is able to shut down even a small branch of government—whether local or national—it affects the lives of a wide swath of people, which makes it particularly tempting to pay the ransom and get back up and running.

 Businesses, regardless of their size, are favorite targets of ransomware cyber criminals.
 Many businesses depend on their computers for their daily operations, to manage crucial files, or to communicate.
 Any downtime has an effect on the business’s bottom line.
 Cyber criminals use this to manipulate business owners and employees into paying to regain access to their computers.
 In many cases, they succeeded in either extorting large sums of money or significantly disrupting operations.

-After an attack, you will likely suffer a significant slowdown in business operations.
+After a ransomware attack, you will likely suffer a significant slowdown in business operations.
 In addition to trying to restart operations, you can expect to:

-There are steps you can take after an attack to minimize the damage to your operations.
+There are steps you can take after a ransomware attack to minimize the damage to your operations.
 Regardless of the situation, authorities advise not to pay the ransom.
 Paying the ransom only encourages further attacks as other cyber criminals hear of successful attacks.

 Scareware is often easy to spot on your computer.
 It may pop up when you visit the internet, replacing what you would expect to see in your tabs.
 Sometimes, tabs open up automatically when you click, regardless of where on the screen you click or tap.